mkpartners/cremedelacrm-www/content/post/choosing-the-right-automation-tool-in-pardot.md

 Take another look at the flow chart from the top of this post and you’ll likely have a much more confident understanding of how, why, and when each of the automation tools in Pardot is an appropriate fit for what you’re trying to accomplish.
 {{< image src="/img/1_dEus_C06Vhg3Oz2ly0Jg_g.jpg" title="Image" >}}

-Of course, if you need a hand getting some of your more complex ideas implemented, want a better understanding as it relates to a very specific use case you have, or just need a hand in general getting your org up to speed — [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help.
 And we’ll see you in the cloud.